Table of Contents

-These values are smart because they’re written with authority.
-They’re clear and direct.
-And they wrap up by giving ownership of the values back to the employees.
+These core values are smart because they’re written with authority.
+They’re clear and direct, and they wrap up by giving ownership of the values back to the employees.

 Additionally, they’re ordered logically.

-These core values clarify the company’s focus on its customers.
-Then they go through all the ways SpotX serves their customers and how SpotX employees treat each other.
+SpotX’s core values clarify the company’s focus on its customers.
+Then they go through all the ways the business serves its customers and how employees treat each other.
 They wrap up with a value related to how the company does work, followed by a short affirmation.

-Ordering your values in a way that progresses naturally is a smart way to make them more memorable and sensible.
+Ordering your values so they progress naturally is a smart way to make them more memorable and sensible.